10-3-pursuit/lab-oop-inheritance/README.md

 ## Instructions

 This lab has three separate parts.
 The first two parts will consist of creating a `Food` class in the `food.js` file.
 The second part will add inheritance to that class by adding a `BadFood` class.
-Finally in the `tamagotchi.js` file you will create a `Tamagotchi` class for repetition.
+Finally in the `tamagotchi.js` file you will create a `Tamagotchi` class.

 ### Part 1: Food